Trespass Against Us: Release

 On 16 May 2014, Lionsgate acquired the UK rights to the film.
 A24 acquired US rights to the film on 16 December 2014.
 The film was released in the United States on 24 November 2016, before opening in a limited release and through video on demand on 20 January 2017.
 The film was released in the United Kingdom on 3 March 2017.

+Reception

-Critical reception
+Critical response

 Trespass Against Us received mixed reviews from critics.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 56%, based on 73 reviews, with an average score of 5.6/10.
 The site's consensus reads, "Trespass Against Us benefits from Michael Fassbender and Brendan Gleeson's typically strong performances, even when they aren't quite enough to balance the story's narrative drift and awkward tonal shifts."
 On Metacritic, the film has a score of 50 out of 100, based on 16 critics, indicating "mixed or average reviews".